Home

 Care of Squill and Nutmeg

-Care of Squill and Nutmeg include pruning, fertilizers, watering etc. Squill pruning is done No pruning needed and Nutmeg pruning is done In Early Autumn, Prune to stimulate growth and Remove dead leaves.
+Care of Squill and Nutmeg include pruning, fertilizers, watering etc. Squill pruning is done and Nutmeg pruning is done In Early Autumn, Prune to stimulate growth and Remove dead leaves.
 In summer Squill needs Lots of watering and in winter, it needs Average Water.
 Whereas, in summer Nutmeg needs Lots of watering and in winter, it needs Average Water.

 Bulb Plants